 Table S.5-2 compares estimates for the parameters of interest in equation (3) obtained from using different sets of instrumental variables, which are key to identifying the effect of mother's participation given her possible selection into welfare.
 In all the variations of the model, we instrument for mother's previous welfare participation using the policy parameters defined by the state AFDC/TANF benefit guarantee.
 We include instruments defined by family size (as in Table 4) and family of four.
 The table also shows results by using other state-by-year instruments, including the overall application denial rate for AFDC/TANF, the application denial rate for procedural reasons, the rate at which wrongful denials are overturned through favorable hearing claims, and the state unemployment rate over daughter's critical exposure ages 12-18.
-The first three of these are indicators for how administratively stringent the states application procedures are and are potentially strong instruments, the sample sizes vary between specifications (1)-(4), and in specifications (5)-(8) we use a restricted sample of daughters who were ages 16-35 in 1991 because of more severe data limitations on instruments.
+The first three of these are indicators for how administratively stringent the states application procedures are and are potentially strong instruments for separating the welfare trap from the poverty trap.
+Because of missing data on some of the instruments, the sample sizes vary between specifications (1)-(4), and in specifications (5)-(8) we use a restricted sample of daughters who were ages 16-35 in 1991 because of more severe data limitations on instruments.
 Regardless, across the 8 columns in Table S.5-2, we obtain similar conclusions regarding transmission effects both before and after welfare reform as in Table 4.